 This routine is compiled inline into a sequence of transputer instructions on 32-bit processors such as the IMS T425, which do not have a floating support unit, but do have special instructions for floating point operations.
 For other 32-bit processors the function is compiled as a call to a standard library routine.
-It is invalid on 16-bit processors, since Xfrac cannot fit into an INT.
+It is invalid on 16-bit processors, since xfrac cannot fit into an INT.

-1.3.7 Dynamic code loading support
+2.7 Dynamic code loading support

 This section describes compiler library dynamic loading routines available to the programmer.
+The use of these routines for dynamic code loading is described in section 12.4 of the Occam 2.1 Toolset User Guide.